Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 You must call the API below and retrieve identities stored in the SDK, **before** the user opts out.
 {% endhint %}

+{% hint style="warning" %}
+This API does not include the identities stored in the Edge Identity extension.
+To retrieve the identities from the Edge Identity extension, use [getIdentities](../adobe-edge-identity/adobe-edge-identity-api-reference#getidentities).
+{% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 #### Java